Encephalartos aemulans

 Encephalartos aemulans, the Ngotshe cycad, is a species of cycad endemic to South Africa.
 It is listed by the IUCN as Critically Endangered and by CITES in Appendix I. Only 100-250 are believed to be left, with a decreasing population trend.
 Its main threat is collecting of wild specimens.

 Description

-These plants have an erect stem, without branches, which can reach 3 m in height and 35 cm in diameter.

-The leaves, up to 2 m long, are composed of lanceolate leaflets, with margins endowed with small spines, 12–15 cm long and arranged on the rachis in the opposite way to 135°.

-It is a dioecious species, endowed with ovoid male cones, sessile, yellow in color, 29–38 cm long and 14–18 cm broad, with broad and rhombic microsporophylls.
-The female cones have a yellow-green color, are 35–40 cm long and 20–23 cm broad, with macrosporophylls with a warty surface.

-The seeds have an oblong shape, are 25–30 mm long and are covered with a red flesh.
+These plants have a tall, unbranched stem that can grow up to 3 m tall and 35 cm wide.
+The leaves, which can reach 2 m in length, are made up of pointed leaflets with spiny edges, each about 12–15 cm long, arranged oppositely along the stem at an angle of 135°.
+This species is dioecious, meaning it has separate male and female plants.
+The male plants have oval, yellow cones that are 29–38 cm long and 14–18 cm wide, with broad, rhombic microsporophylls.
+The female cones are yellow-green, 35–40 cm long, and 20–23 cm wide, with macrosporophylls that have a bumpy surface.
+The seeds are oblong, about 25–30 mm long, and covered with red sarcotesta.